MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/lab.md

 This hardness tester has a 9-position turret to automatically swith between indenters and objectives, and uses a load cell to measure applied load.
 It also has an XY stage, and can be programmed to run test patterns.
 The Breakerspace system is equipped with indenters for Vickers, Rockwell, and Brinell, and can run a range of scales.

+___

+### Microtrac Sync particle size analyser

+This instrument gives particle size distribution data for dry powder samples with particles between 0.01 and 4,000 microns using laser diffraction.